Veerapunayunipalle mandal

-Veerapunayuni Palli is a mandal in YSR Kadapa district of the Indian state of Andhra Pradesh.
+Veerapunayuni Palli mandal is a mandal in YSR Kadapa district of the Indian state of Andhra Pradesh.
 It is located in the Pulivendula revenue division.
 It consists of 19 revenue villages and 20 gram panchayats.

 Demographics

 As per the 2011 census, Veerapunayunipalle mandal has a population of 32,910 with 8,479 households.
 The population is entirely rural.
 It has a literacy rate of 64.35%, with male literacy at 76.28% and female literacy at 52.52%.

 Scheduled Castes (SC) make up 17.58% of the population while Scheduled Tribes (ST) are 0.7% of the population.